Weight loss surgery in Utah

 - What other behaviors will help you find long-term weight loss success

-What to expect during the nutrition evaluation
+- What to expect during the psychological evaluation

 - You will have a consultation with the surgeon and attend an informed consent and pre-surgery class.
 You will be advised when to schedule these appointments.